influxdata/docs-v2/content/v2.0/process-data/write-a-task.md

 about each option._

 {{% note %}}
-**When creating a task in the InfluxDB user interface (UI)**, task options are not required in your Flux script.
-They are defined in UI while creating the task.
+If creating a task in the InfluxDB user interface (UI), task options are defined in form fields when creating the task.
 {{% /note %}}

 ## Define a data source
 Define a data source using Flux's [`from()` function](#) or any other [Flux input functions](#).

-For convenience, consider creating a variable that includes the sourced data with the required `range()` and any relevant filters.
+For convenience, consider creating a variable that includes the sourced data with the required time range and any relevant filters.

 ```js
 data = from(bucket: "telegraf/default")